code-dot-org/code-dot-org/dashboard/design/survey_summary_design.md

 Creating a generic pipeline that starts from ingesting survey data, making data searchable, summarizing data, to presenting result in our site.\
 Key features of the new pipeline is the decoupling of code from specific survey or workshop context, and modular design that allows more flexibility to adapt to future requirements.

-**Pros:** Minimize work to support new survey.
-Open for extensions, flexible to change such as adding/removing/updating components because of modular design.
+**Pros:** Minimize work to support future surveys.
+Open for extensions, flexible for changes such as adding/removing/updating components.
 Enable new scenarios such as A/B testing in Survey.

 **Cons:** Expensive.
-(This could be mitigated by building the pipeline from the end first as discussed below.)
+(This could be mitigated by building a hybrid solution first as presented in section C.)

 **Estimated Cost:** 3-4 weeks for the complete pipeline.
-7 ± 2 days to implement step 3 (Summarize) and the first component of step 4 (Present) first, enough to support CSF 2019 surveys.
+5 ± 1 days for the hybrid solution.

 ### B. Detail design
 The pipeline has 4 main actions